Additive manufacturing or CNC machining in the defence industry?

-The defence industry is using additive manufacturing not just for supply of spare parts but also for production of new and vital components.
+The defence industry is using additive manufacturing not just for the supply of spare parts, but also to produce new and vital components.

 “In a recent project we showed that we can manage these challenges”, says Michel Honoré, Project Manager at FORCE Technology.
-In this presentation Michel compares cost and lead-time of an additive manufactured part for the Joint Strike Fighter with the equivalent CNC machined.
+In his presentation ‘Moving from CNC to AM’, Michel compares cost and lead-time of an additive-manufactured part for the Joint Strike Fighter with the CNC-machined equivalent.

-Our experience within metal additive manufacturing is quite extensive and the later years has been focused mainly on large scale AM.
-“With a robot and a multi kW laser source, we can manufacture big parts, up to 3 meters in length and 1 metric ton weight at our facility in Lindø.”
-For producing these kinds of applications, we apply a self-developed laser metal deposition system with wire and an industry standard DED-unit that uses powder.
+Our experience within metal additive manufacturing is quite extensive, and in recent years, we have focused mainly on large-scale AM.
+“With a robot and a multi kW laser source, we can manufacture big parts, up to 3 meters in length and 1 metric ton weight, at our facility in Lindø”, Michel Honoré explains.

 Manufacturing F35 part with AM and CNC machining

 "For manufacturing companies in the defence industry, additive manufacturing is a useful technology", Michel Honoré says.

 Besides for rebuilding worn-out parts or building replacement parts for the ageing jet fighters of the Danish air force, there are also benefits of using AM for manufacturing new parts.
 We have recently developed a real application for the F-35 Joint Strike Fighter.

 “If we compare traditional manufacturing - CNC machining - of this type of parts with additive manufacturing, AM has a lot of benefits, even though there are also challenges”, Michel Honoré says.
 He has a background as an engineer in welding.